raghudevan/trackourspends/README.md

 ### Top Level View

+0. Must have google login
-1. Must land on the ledger
+1. Once logged in, must land on the ledger
 2. Must have a side nav bar to navigate between views

 ### Ledger